Universal541/brianreymore/src/content/essays/america-at-250.md

 A reputation meant something.

-Not because people were morally superior.
+That certainly wasn't because people were morally superior.

-Because trust was valuable.
+It was because trust was valuable.

 Communities were smaller.